What is the absorption capability of beta radiation in human tissue?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Beta radiation consists of high-energy, high-speed electrons or positrons emitted by certain types of radioactive decay.
-When it interacts with human tissue, beta particles have a limited penetration capability compared to gamma radiation but can penetrate deeper than alpha particles.
+Beta radiation consists of high-energy, fast-moving electrons or positrons emitted by certain types of radioactive decay.
+When considering its interaction with human tissue, it has a distinctive range of absorption.

 Subscribe